ethereum-optimism/optimism/.changeset/calm-boxes-do.md

 '@eth-optimism/sdk': patch
 ---

-fixed issue with vercel builds failing on preinstall command
+Fixed an issue where Vercel builds were failing due to the `preinstall` command.